Hristinchet0/GRTurboFullStackProject/README.md

 <h1>GR TURBO - my first personal Spring MVC project</h1>

-Welcome to the GrTurbo E-commerce Website repository!
-This project is an online store for turbocharger repairs and the sale of turbochargers and their parts.
+<h3>Welcome to the GrTurbo E-commerce Website repository!
+This project is an online store for turbocharger repairs and the sale of turbochargers and their parts.</h3>

 <img src="https://github.com/Hristinchet0/GRTurboFullStackProject/blob/master/images_for_github/grturbo-home-page.png" alt="Project image" style="width: 700px"/>